xiaoylu/leetcode_category/StronglyConnectedComponent/Readme.md

 ![Illustration](https://github.com/xiaoylu/leetcode_category/blob/master/StronglyConnectedComponent/Kosaraju.png)

 So, among the nodes can reach `v`, we need to eliminate those who `v` can NOT reach.
 We just skip the nodes on the left of `v` in `L`.
-That is why we do DFS starting from the node from left to right.
+That is why the second round DFS uses the nodes in `L` from left to right as the root.